-FEDERAL TAX CHANGES/CONFORMITY, NEW LEGIS-LATION, AND OTHER POLICY INFORMATION
+FEDERAL TAX CHANGES/CONFORMITY.
+NEW LEGISLA-TION, AND OTHER POLICY INFORMATION

-Federal Tax Changes/Conformity with Federal Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/income-tax.
+Federal Tax Changes/Conformity with Federal Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/taxes/tax-rules-and-policies.

 FILING REQUIREMENTS